-Next Tech Lab of SRM University wins Smart India Hackathon - Wins 2 Top Prizes and 1 Innovation Award at SIH 2017
+Next Tech Lab of SRM Institute of Science and Technology (formerly known as SRM University) wins Smart India Hackathon - Wins 2 Top Prizes and 1 Innovation Award at SIH 2017

-Three teams from Next Tech Lab at SRM University’s Kattankulathur campus have won Smart India Hackathon’2017 organized by Government of India’s MHRD and AICTE.
+Three teams from Next Tech Lab at SRM Institute of Science and Technology (formerly known as SRM University)’s Kattankulathur campus have won Smart India Hackathon’2017 organized by Government of India’s MHRD and AICTE.
 The hackathon is by far the biggest hackathon to be ever conducted in the world and is the starting point of Prime Minister Narendra Modi’s campaign for Digital India, Start-Up India and Make in India.
 About 29 ministries and government departments had identified 598 problem statements, and the initial response for it came from over 7,500 teams with approximately 42,000 students.
 The Grand Finale of the hackathon was conducted across 26 states on 1st and 2nd April and saw around 10,000 selected students participating from various parts of the country.

-Tesla, Minsky and Pausch Lab at Next Tech from SRM University were the teams that provided solutions to problem statements proposed by the Ministries of Steel, Tourism and Electronics & Information Technology.
+Tesla, Minsky and Pausch Lab at Next Tech from SRM Institute of Science and Technology (formerly known as SRM University) were the teams that provided solutions to problem statements proposed by the Ministries of Steel, Tourism and Electronics & Information Technology.
 They competed against 50+ other teams in their assigned Ministries in three different locations - Cochin, Indore, Pune and raced to the top.
 Team Tesla and Pausch Lab at Next Tech emerged as Winners at competitions held in and bagged Rs 1 Lakh which was facilitated by Ministry of Steel’s Hon'ble Union Minister of State Shri Vishnu Deo Sai and Ministry of Tourism’s Smt.
 Meenakshi Sharma, (IA & AS) Addl.
 D.G.
 Team Minsky bagged the Innovation Prize of Rs 10,000 from Persistent Systems at Pune.

 Team Tesla’s which comprised of Soham Chatterjee, Archana Iyer, Rohit Saha, Fenil Doshi, Raghav Gupta and Karthik Suresh; problem statement was to create a mobile application platform that reduces power theft in the country.
 The team coupled the application with Artificial Intelligence to predict power theft locations and time.
 At the end of the 36 hour long hackathon, the team was able to develop a fully functional prototype of the user end mobile app and a highly sophisticated government sided software.
 The app had features that cater to the masses of India by integrating Aadhar card login and multilingual capabilities.